ivanitlearning/AWS-Associate-Courses/README.md

 **Exam powerup**

+* Object uploaded to S3 bucket will generate one event, and to take this one event and create 3 separate events in SQS queues you need this arch.

-Remember this fanout arch, it will come in handy during exam
+* Remember this fanout arch, it will come in handy during exam

 ![](Pics/sns_and_sqs_fanout.png)